 More videos about the NRDs can be found on the Nebraska Association of Resources Districts website.

-Each year in May, University of Nebraska Cedary County Extension hosts Aquafest for 5th grade students at Wayne State College.
-The succes of Aquafest relys on the colaboration of several agencies including Lewis & Clark NRD, Lower Elkhorn NRD, Papio-Missouri River NRD, Northeast Community College, and the University of Nebraska.
+Each year in May, University of Nebraska Cedar County Extension hosts Aquafest for 5th grade students at Wayne State College.
+The success of Aquafest relies on the collaboration of several agencies including Lewis & Clark NRD, Lower Elkhorn NRD, Papio-Missouri River NRD, Northeast Community College, and the University of Nebraska.
 Aquafest was started in 1994 by Michael Lechner who is currently an agriculture instructor at Northeast Community College.

 Aquafest brings together area students to learn about Nebraska's greatest natural resource, WATER!
-Students learn about the effects of water pollution, how insects walk on water, they test the Laws of Physics by creating enormous bubbles, and they explore Newton’s Law by building water rockets.
-Aquafest provides an opportunity for students to have hands on learning and to interact with professionals in water related fields.
-It is important to teach our youth about water resourcese as water is essential to all life, not only in Nebraska but across the world.
+Students learn about the effects of water pollution and how insects walk on water, they test the Laws of Physics by creating enormous bubbles, and they explore Newton’s Law by building water rockets.
+Aquafest provides an opportunity for students to have hands-on learning and to interact with professionals in water related fields.
+It is important to teach our youth about water resources as water is essential to all life, not only in Nebraska but across the world.

 Wonderful World of Water (WWW)

 The Wonderful World of Water (WWW) is held in the fall of every year to bring together 9th and 10th grade students as well as teachers with water resource professionals who provide information about water and other natural resources.
-Participating schools from the Lewis & Clark NRD, Papio-Missouri River NRD, Upper Elkhorn NRD, Lower Elkhorn NRD, and Lower Niobrara NRD gather to compete and learn through hands on activities, quizes, and projects.
-Students get a first hand look at how water effects our past and present way of life.
+Participating schools from the Lewis & Clark NRD, Papio-Missouri River NRD, Upper Elkhorn NRD, Lower Elkhorn NRD, and Lower Niobrara NRD gather to compete and learn through hands-on activities, quizzes, and projects.
+Students get a first-hand look at how water affects our past and present way of life.

-The Wonderful World of Water program is possible through participation of natural resources professionals who volunteer their time to share their expertise with the students.
-Volunteers are from a variety of agencies including: The Natural Resources Conservation Service (NRCS), UNL Cooperative Extension, NPPD, Nebraska Game and Parks Commission, Nebraska Forest Service, and the City of Pierce.
-The WWW is sponsored by the Lewis & Clark, Upper Elkhorn, Lower Elkhorn, Lower Niobrara, and Papio-Missouri River Natural Resources Districts.
+The Wonderful World of Water program is possible through the participation of natural resources professionals who volunteer their time to share their expertise with the students.
+Volunteers are from a variety of agencies, including The Natural Resources Conservation Service (NRCS), UNL Cooperative Extension, Nebraska Public Power District, Nebraska Game and Parks Commission, Nebraska Forest Service, and the City of Pierce.
+The Lewis & Clark, Upper Elkhorn, Lower Elkhorn, Lower Niobrara, and Papio-Missouri River Natural Resources Districts sponsor the WWW.

 Nebraska’s NRDs host the annual Natural Resources Camp called "Adventure Camp about the Environment!"
 (ACE).
-ACE is open to 6th-8th graders who have completed 6th, 7th, or 8th grade and want to learn more about natural resources and have an adventure at camp.
-The areas campers will learn more about include: Aquatics, Forestry, Range and Grassland, Wildlife, Soils and Land.
+ACE is open to students who have completed 6th, 7th, or 8th grade and want to learn more about natural resources and have an adventure at camp.
+Campers will learn more about: Aquatics, Forestry, Range and Grassland, Wildlife, Soils, and Land.
 Campers will experience hands-on activities with a variety of speakers from across the state in each of the six areas, and also get a chance to explore possible careers in natural resources.
-ACE also includes adventure and activities for campers such as a zip-line, tanking and tubing, a campfire and many other games!
-ACE will be held June 10-13, 2018 at the State 4-H Center near Halsey.
-The cost of the camp is $215.00 per camper and will include meals, lodging and activities.
+ACE also includes adventure and activities for campers such as a zip-line, tanking and tubing, a campfire, and many other games!
+ACE will be held in 2024 at Kamp Kaleo in Burwell, NE from June 23rd through June 26th.
+The camp costs $225.00 per camper and will include meals, lodging, and activities.

-The Lewis & Clark NRD offers up to 4 - $100 scholarships to help with the cost for students who are interested in attending the ACE event.
+The Lewis & Clark Natural Resources District offers up to 4 - $100 scholarships to help with the cost for students who are interested in attending the ACE event.

-More information about ACE and how to register is available on the NARD website.
+More information about ACE and how to register is available on the Nebraska Association of Resources Districts website.